≪ Go to our review of Rain Jackets - Men's

 Our Analysis and Hands-on Test Results

 The Marmot Minimalist is a performance jacket; the cut is athletic, the construction quality is superior, and the weather protection is excellent.
 The hood stands out, in particular, as being constructed to provide excellent protection against the weather, excellent peripheral vision, and superior adjustability.
-We found the fabric of the jacket was more durable than any other rain jacket that we tested, making it an ideal choice for heavy abuse while climbing, hiking, trekking or even backcountry or downhill skiing.
-Of the rain jackets we tested, the Minimalist is the closest in construction and function to crossing over into the hardshell 3 layer construction jacket category.
+We found the fabric of the jacket was more durable than any other rain jacket that we tested, making it an ideal choice for massive abuse while climbing, hiking, trekking or even backcountry or downhill skiing.
+Of the rain jackets we reviewed, the Minimalist is the closest in construction and function to crossing over into the hardshell 3 layer construction jacket category.

-This jacket, along with the Arc'teryx Beta SL, Outdoor Research Foray and REI Rhyolite, featured the best overall weather protection of all the jackets that we tested.
+This jacket, along with the Arc'teryx Beta SL, Outdoor Research Foray, and REI Rhyolite, featured the best overall weather protection of all the jackets that we tested.
 The Gore-Tex Paclite fabric is highly waterproof, and the hood and collar provide excellent coverage and weather repellency for your head and face.
 The storm flaps that sit inside and outside along the main zipper prevent any seepage, and the wrist cuffs cinch down tight with Velcro.
-The Minimalist impressed all of our testers both in our side-by-side garden hose tests and weeks of real world testing.
+The Minimalist impressed all of our testers both in our side-by-side garden hose tests and weeks of real-world testing.